sagemath/sagewiki_to_gh-2022-10-10/faq.md

 === What is Sage? ===

 Sage is a comprehensive open-source mathematics software suite that has the mission statement "Creating a viable free open source alternative to
-Magma, Maple, Mathematica, and Matlab"
+Magma, Maple, Mathematica, and Matlab."
+See [http://www.sagemath.org/] for more details.

 == Getting Sage ==